 Please note: Escape Studios do not vet properties/landlords/flatmates etc. If you require assistance, you can get in touch with the University of London Housing Services listed above.

 Commuting from home

-Living at home or with relatives/friends can be more affordable than staying in accommodation.
-In 2022, most of our new students chose to live at home with family for their first year.
+Living at home or with relatives/friends can be more affordable than accommodation.
+Most of our students chose to live at home with family for their first year.

 Our advice to commuters